All photography by Marisse Caine.

 Whereas in Hong Kong, Vinita was just ‘Indian,’ moving to Singapore meant dealing with not fitting into the Singaporean expectation of what being ‘Indian’ entailed, from her Tamil ethnicity to her too-light skin colour (‘are you Eurasian?’).
 In her late teens, she joined a rock band as a bass guitarist and developed an unrequited crush on a ‘James Dean ah beng,’ who lived on the ground floor with his family.

 Her life has been one of change.
 And in that period, Little India has changed at a much slower pace.
-For decades, the neighborhood was a tribute to another time.
+For decades, the neighbourhood was a tribute to another time.

 “I don’t think we’ve come to terms yet with what we’ve lost,“ says Vinita.
 “Or how many things we’ve taken for granted.”